shehio/the-final-problem/README.md

 ## The Plan
 <div align="justify">
-The plan is to create a stateful cluster where the nodes can communicate with one another to solve problems.
-These nodes can split the workload amongst them based on their ability to compute (how socialist!).
-This cluster can have nodes on AWS or locally on <a href="https://www.raspberrypi.org/">Raspberry Pis</a> or Docker.
+Create a <a href="https://en.wikipedia.org/wiki/State_(computer_science)">stateful</a> cluster where the nodes can communicate with one another to solve problems.
+The nodes can split the workload amongst them based on their computational abilities (how socialist!).
+The cluster can have nodes in the cloud or on premise.
 </div>
 <br/>
 <div align="justify">